ltrgoddard/thesis/temp.markdown

 interaction between poetry and science, one which might be expected to pique the interest both of the recent author of *Brass* (1971) and of Leavis, who had famously engaged with C.P.
-Snow over a similar issue less than a decade earlier.[^150] Fuller begins the lecture with two extended quotations.
+Snow over a similar issue less than a decade earlier.[^149] Fuller begins the lecture with two extended quotations.
 The first is taken from Leavis’s celebrated ‘revaluation’ of Shelley, first printed in *Scrutiny* in 1935 and subsequently collected in *Revaluation: Tradition and Development in English Poetry* (1936).
-Here, Leavis uses the second section of Shelley’s ‘Ode to the West Wind’ (‘Thou on whose stream, ‘mid the steep sky’s commotion, | Loose clouds like earth’s decaying leaves are shed, |
+Here, Leavis uses the second section of Shelley’s ‘Ode to the West Wind’ (‘Thou on whose stream, ’mid the steep sky’s commotion, | Loose clouds like earth’s decaying leaves are shed, |
 Shook from the tangled boughs of heaven and ocean’, etc.) to launch a full-scale attack on the poet’s approach to metaphor: